stackforge/pecan/docs/source/routing.rst

             abort(404)

-:func:`abort` raises an instance of :class:`webob.exc.WSGIHTTPException` which is used by Pecan to render :default response bodies for HTTP errors.
+:func:`~pecan.core.abort` raises an instance of :class:`~webob.exc.WSGIHTTPException` which is used by Pecan to render :default response bodies for HTTP errors.
 This exception is stored in :the WSGI request environ at ``pecan.original_exception``, where it :can be accessed later in the request cycle (by, for example, other